RedHatRanger/RHCE9Vagrant/rhce-practice-questions/18_selinux_roles.md

 ```
 Instructions:

-﻿17.
-Use a RHEL timesync system role:

- i) Create a playbook called "timesync.yml" that:
+18. Create a playbook called selinux.yml and use system roles

- - Runs on all managed nodes
+ i) set selinux mode as enforcing on all managed nodes
- - Uses the timesync role
- - Configures the role to use the currently active NTP provider
- - Configure the role to use the time server classroom.lab.example.com
- - Configure the role to enable the iburst parameter
 ```

 (scroll down for an answer)